camunda/camunda-docs-manual/content/user-guide/ext-client/index.md

 ### Handler
 Handlers can be used to implement custom methods which are invoked whenever an External Task is fetched and locked successfully.
-For each topic subscription a External Task handler interface is provided.
+For each topic subscription an External Task handler interface is provided.

 ### Completing Tasks
 Once the custom methods specified in the handler are completed, the External Task can be completed.
 This means for the Workflow Engine that the execution will